-Regardless of the foundation laid, though, by middle school, your children are ready to process through each morning’s routine without prompting.
+Regardless of the foundation laid, though, by middle school, your student should be ready to process through each morning’s routine without prompting.
 Whether you need to use chore and routine charts or other forms of accountability, encourage them to take responsibility for getting breakfast, getting dressed, grooming, and tidying their room without you having to outline the needs each day.

-- Purchase student planners for your children and show them how to use it.
+- Purchase a student planners for your student and show them how to use it.
 (Well Planned Gal’s Student Planners include training material to help you learn how to teach time management skills to your student.)
 Early diligence and training can develop a habit that will continue for life and save time and problems later on.

-- Have a daily planner meeting, spending a few minutes each day discussing what needs to be accomplished before beginning the day.
+- Have a daily planner meeting, spending a few minutes each morning discussing what needs to be accomplished through the course of the day.

-- Have your children make a to-do list every day, then mark off each task as it is completed.
+- Have your student make a to-do list every day, then mark off each task as it is completed.

-- Teach your children to avoid procrastination.
+- Teach your student to avoid procrastination.
 Getting the task done will make free time much more enjoyable.

-- Cooking helps your child to work on time management skills.
+- Cooking helps your student to work on time management skills.
 Begin with simple recipes, working up to full meals that require careful management to be done at the same time.

 - Teach goal-setting.
-Show students how to set a large goal and then divide it up into smaller goals.
+Show your student how to set a large goal and then divide it up into smaller goals.
 (The ASPIRE method and benchmark step of ACHIEVE can both help you teach your student these skills.)

-- Help children determine when to be rigid with the schedule and when to be flexible.
+- Help your student determine when to be rigid with the schedule and when to be flexible.

 Do you know how to use a planner in a way that matches with your planner personality?
 The more you learn yourself, the more you can pass skills on to your children.
 Take our Planner Personality Quiz to discover scheduling tips for your planner personality type.